 Here’s how journaling can help you with IE.

 - You can use journaling as a way to keep track of your feelings.
 People often use food to cope their feelings, so don’t feel bad if you are one of these people.
 I was one of these people.
 Hell, I still am to a certain degree!
 When I had decided that my dieting had gone too far, I gathered a team of professionals around me to help me repair my relationship with food and my body.
 I started seeing a dietitian and she asked me to take a baby step in my recovery, and it was decided that I would not keep a food journal.
 Well, I have a bit of a rebellious side,2 and I decided to modify that request.
 I still wrote in my journal, but instead of writing down food and calories, I wrote down my successes and challenges for the day.
 Many of my entries were related to my feelings about food and my progress.
 The second most proud day I had was when I decided that I no longer needed the support of the journal.
 It had become more of a chore than anything else.
-I was most proud of myself when I decided it was time to recycle all of my journals!
+I was most proud of myself when I decided it was time to recycle all of my journals.
 Now that was liberating!

-- You can also use journaling to help you get more in tune with your hunger and fullness cues.
+- You can use journaling to help you get more in touch with your hunger and fullness cues.
 Many people, including myself, get so out of touch with what gentle hunger and gentle fullness feels like, that it takes conscious effort to relearn those cues.
 Before you eat, try writing down where you are on the hunger scale.3 Your goal will be to have some hunger rather than be famished because you’ll likely overeat if you are too hungry to begin with.
 If you notice that you don’t have hunger and still eat, then maybe you are eating for a reason other than physical hunger.
 That will take more exploring on your part.
 Once you have the hunger thing down, move on to focusing on your fullness.4 Again, if you are eating past comfortably full, then there is a reason for it.
 Don’t fret though!
 Naturally intuitive eaters sometimes eat when they’re not hungry and eat past fullness.
-Because IE is about flexibility, you don’t have to feel guilt about your eating.
+Because IE is about flexibility, you don’t have to feel guilty about your eating.

-- Journaling can also be helpful in learning about which foods keep you satisfied and for how long.
+- Journaling can also be helpful in learning about which foods satisfy you and for how long.
 I notice that food that contains fat and protein tends to hold me longer than a piece of fruit.
 This information is doubly helpful because I now know what I need to eat if I’m in meetings for the next 4 hours (e.g., Greek yogurt with nuts) and what I need to eat if I just need something to tide me over to dinner (e.g., an apple).

-So, can you use journaling to help you be an intuitive eater?
+So, can you use journaling to help you become an intuitive eater?
 The answer is “yes” if you use it in a healthy way.
-If you have obsessive tendencies and feel you will channel that obsession into journaling, then journaling may not be the best method of reflecting on your experience.
+If you have obsessive tendencies and feel you will channel that obsession into journaling, then this may not be the best method of reflecting on your experience.
 Journaling should be something that helps you reflect in a positive way so you can learn from your experience and move forward.